rackslab/Slurm-web/README.md

 To install and start using Slurm-web in a few steps, follow the [quickstart guide](https://docs.rackslab.io/slurm-web/install/quickstart/index.html)!
-Packages are available for most Linux distributions for easy installation and upgrade.
+Containers and system packages are available for most Linux distributions for easy installation and upgrade.

 ## Documentation